 Learn more about program outcomes, required courses, transfer opportunities, and career information.

 Students seeking the AAS degree may select one of two tracks: (1) the general track, which allows students to select electives; or (2) the kitchen and bath design track.
 As an NKBA-affiliatednew window school, students who complete this degree are uniquely qualified for the NKBA certification examinations and employment in the kitchen and bath industry.

 - Interior Design AAS Degree, General Area of Concentration

 - Interior Design Preprofessional AAS Degree, Kitchen and Bath Design Area of Concentration

 Students planning to transfer to a four-year institution in this major should talk to the Program Coordinator or Department Chair.
-In addition to the articulation agreement with Marymount University (see below), our Program has transfer relationships with the Marymount University Interior Design Programnew window, the Morgan State University Interior Design Programnew window and the George Washington University Interior Architecture Programnew window.
+Our Program has transfer relationships with the Marymount University Interior Design Programnew window, the Morgan State University Interior Design Programnew window and the George Washington University Interior Architecture Programnew window.
 Students may also follow the general studies AA degreenew window.
 Students who choose the general studies AA degree should visit the transfer school’s site to see the recommended freshman and sophomore course sequence for this major.
 Check requirements at each school and work with a counselor or advisor to carefully to avoid duplication – for example, at some schools, some MC courses are considered “upper-level” and the MC course may not fulfill an upper-level requirement.
 If undecided, choose common courses from several schools.
 See all transfer agreements.

 In July of 2004, interior design Professor Bhramara Heid passed away and left a bequest to the College to fund a scholarship for interior design students in our program.
 Professor Heid taught at Montgomery College for many years and was a mentor to many program students.
 In May of 2007, one of her students, Ann Stillwell succumbed to a long illness.
 She left another bequest and asked that her scholarship be combined with Professor Heid's.
 We thank them and their families for their continued help for our students.